Officialstjp/STKeytab/README.md

  - DCSync-equivalent (Replicating Directory Changes, ...All, and ...In Filtered Set) on the domain NC

 Supports Powershell versions 5.1 and 7+

+### CI/CD
+Includes a self-hosted docs job that validates and auto-updates PlatyPS help.
+See `.github/workflows/docs.yml` and `CI/Build-Docs.ps1`.

 ### Import
 ```powershell